eea/eea.docker.plone/instance/README.md

 The variables supported are the ones supported by the [recipe](https://pypi.python.org/pypi/plone.recipe.zope2instance), so check out its documentation for a full list.
-Keep in mind that this option will trigger a rebuild at start and might cause a few seconds of delay.
+Keep in mind that this option will trigger a rebuild when the docker container is created and might cause a few seconds of delay.

 ### Use a custom configuration file mounted as a volume